CyberMiles/blog/content/post/20210810-CyberWorld-roadmap-en.md

 CyberWorld Version 3.0 will support credit card payment with fiat currency.
  - Users can buy DO with credit cards and then use DO to purchase NFTs on CyberWorld.
- - In addition, CyberWorld will have an NFT airdrop tool for artists to mint and send their artwork NFTs to their fans anywhere with a simple URL.
+ - In addition, CyberWorld will have an NFT airdrop feature for artists to mint and send their artwork NFTs to their fans anywhere with a simple URL.

 Visit [CyberWorld](https://cyberworld.finance/#/) now!